Dębica: Area and location

 According to the 2006 data, Dębica's area is 33.81 km2.
 Arable land makes 42% of the area of the town, while forests make 19%.
 Dębica is the seat of the county, and the town covers 4.34% of the county's area.
-Dębica lies at the border of two geographical regions of Poland - the Carpathian Piedmont in southern districts of the town, and the Sandomierz Basin in its north, along the Wisłoka river.
+Dębica lies at the border of two geographical regions of Poland – the Carpathian Piedmont in southern districts of the town, and the Sandomierz Basin in its north, along the Wisłoka river.

 Economy

 Since the mid-1930s Dębica, despite its size, has been a large industrial hub.
-A number of companies were then created thanks to governmental industry development programs.
-Most of them still exist today, though they were privatized in the 1990s:
+A number of companies were then created thanks to government-led industrial development programs.

+Most of these companies still exist today, though they were privatized in the 1990s: